-An International student is anyone that does not hold US citizenship or permanent US Resident Status.
+An international student is anyone who does not hold US citizenship or permanent US Resident Status.
 International students who wish to attend The Masgutova Graduate School must complete and satisfy the general admission requirements.
-In addition, they must demonstrate English proficiency by coming from a country where English is the official language or by successfully completing one of the following:
+In addition, they must demonstrate English proficiency by coming from a country where English is the official language or by successfully submitting an official score report for one of the following that shows English Language Proficiency is successfully fulfilled:

-- 1. Submit an official score report of the Test of English as a Foreign Language (TOEFL) with a minimum score of 80 for the computer-based assessment. - 2.
-Academic IELTS with an overall band score of 6 or higher is also acceptable in place of the TOEFL for post-traditional students pursuing graduate degrees.
+- 1. Test of English as a Foreign Language (TOEFL) with a minimum score of a 65 on the paper-based assessment or an 80 for the computer-based assessment. - 2.
+Academic IELTS with an overall band score of 6.5 or higher - 3.
+Duolingo English Test with an overall score of 105 or higher